Cluster 2: Craft and StructureArchived

 Type: Lesson Plan

 Using National Geographic Reader: Frogs!
-To Explore Text Features and Main Idea:
+To Explore Topic and Detail:

-This unit focuses on using text features to understand non-fiction text, specifically National Geographic Reader: Frogs!, (ATOS 2.6, 410L) by Elizabeth Carney.
-The students will participate in a whole group activity where a portion of text will be analyzed for its main topic and main idea, a graphic organizer will be modeled to show the relationship between key details and the main idea, and a shared writing activity will be conducted.
-They will then apply the skills learned as they create their own main idea table and write an informational paragraph.
-They will answer questions about the text and will participate in class discussions and work cooperatively to complete a variety of activities.
+This unit focuses on using text features to understand non-fiction text, specifically National Geographic Reader: Frogs! by Elizabeth Carney.
+The students will participate in a whole group activity where a portion of text will be analyzed for its topic and details and the teacher will write a paragraph about it using shared writing.
+The students will then apply the skills they learned as they create a topic and detail table and write an expository paragraph.

 Type: Lesson Plan